cohekoma/the-legend-coach/research-theory/winning-probability.md

 ### Implementation

 What I write above are very football-ish.
 We are trying to implement a game so we must try and convert everything into numbers.
 Let's get back to the 90% winning rate for Man Utd and 10% winning rate for Ipswich Town that I give you above.
+When I write this, I don't have any stats supported me yet.
+This is based pretty much on assumption.
+In order to implement this assumption into our game, we definitely need to make our thoughts *"numeric"*.

+In games like FIFA, we shall have something like an overall score / stat / point assigned to each team, which indicates how strong a team is.
+So, I think at the moment, I will try to assign this stat for each team.

+### Update on 25th Nov

+One point that I missed when I was writing about the algorithm to find the possibility was that I completely forgot about the drawing / tied result.
+Which then led to one interesting result: Man Utd didn't win Ipswich Town, the result was a tied (1-1).